Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Decorator.md

     ```

     ???+ info "How it Works in Spring Boot"
-        - **`UserServiceImpl`** provides the basic functionality.
+        - `UserServiceImpl` provides the basic functionality.
-        - **`LoggingUserService`** acts as a decorator, adding logging before calling the original method.
+        - `LoggingUserService` acts as a decorator, adding logging before calling the original method.
         - Spring’s **DI (Dependency Injection)** ensures that the decorated service is injected wherever needed.

----

-## **Summary:**
+## **Summary**

 The Decorator Pattern is a powerful and flexible way to enhance objects with additional behaviors dynamically without altering their structure.
 It shines in scenarios requiring combinations of behaviors and helps maintain clean, modular code.

-In Spring Boot, it can be used for decorating services with additional features like **logging, security, or metrics**, allowing these aspects to remain separate from the core business logic.
+In Spring Boot, it can be used for decorating services with additional features like logging, security, or metrics, allowing these aspects to remain separate from the core business logic.

 This pattern should be used thoughtfully since excessive use can introduce complexity and make debugging difficult.
-However, when applied correctly, it ensures that code remains extensible and adheres to the **Single Responsibility Principle** and **Open Closed Principle**.
+However, when applied correctly, it ensures that code remains extensible and adheres to the Single Responsibility Principle and Open Closed Principle.

 ---